-And with the two gorgeous duck eggs, I’m hoping Dom over at Belleau Kitchen will approve the pancake wraps for Simple Eggcellent.
+And with the two gorgeous duck eggs, I’m hoping Dom over at Belleau Kitchen will approve the pancake wraps for Simply Eggcellent.

 The post contains affiliate links.
-Buying through a link to the Optimum Thermocook will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+Links are marked with an * Buying through a link to the Optimum 9200A will not cost you any more, but I will get a small commission.
+This helps to keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.